MicrosoftDocs/architecture-center/docs/reference-architectures/media-services/gridwich-architecture.md

 # Gridwich media processing system

-A mass media and entertainment conglomerate replaced their on-premises video streaming service with a cloud-based solution for ingesting, processing, and publishing video assets.
+A mass media and entertainment conglomerate replaced their on-premises video streaming service with a cloud-based solution for video asset ingestion, processing, and publication.
 The company's main goals were to take advantage of Azure cloud capacity, cost, and flexibility to:

 - Ingest raw video files, process and publish them, and fulfill media requests.
 - Improve both encoding and new intake and distribution capabilities at scale, and with a cleanly architected approach.